nepalcodes/nepalingo/README.md

 # NepaLingo

-A website to learn the indigenous language of Nepal.
+A website to learn the indigenous languages of Nepal.

 ## Contributors